Setting and Achieving Financial Goals

 Step One: Identify Your Goal

-Ironically, this is often the most difficult step.
-You may have suppressed your true desires for so long, you no longer know what you want (outside of an undefined wish for more money).
-However, a goal should be two things: tangible, so you can track progress and know when you reach the finish line, and exciting, so you are motivated to keep going when you are tempted to give up.
+Surprisingly, this is often the most difficult step.
+You might have suppressed your true desires for so long, you no longer know what you want, beyond an undefined wish for more.
+However, a goal should be two things.
+It should be tangible, so you can track your progress and know when you reach the finish line, and it should be exciting, so you’re motivated to keep going when you’re tempted to give up.
 This step deserves your utmost attention.
 Goals can be short-term (under a year), mid-term (one to three years), or long-term (three-plus years).
 Have multiple goals?
 Either work towards them simultaneously or narrow your focus to one.
 The key is to not overwhelm yourself.

-Don’t give up - modify!
-If you simply can’t put the $150 into your Maui extravaganza fund this month because your transmission blew, resist the urge to panic.
+Don’t give up when you slip a little.
+If you don’t hit your savings goal one month, resist the urge to panic.
 Consider it a temporary setback.
 With a little extra effort, you may be able to make it up over the next couple of months.
 If you find yourself regularly unable to meet your savings goal, you might need to revisit the first four steps and reassess.